Olympus XZ-1 vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus XZ-1 and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the XZ-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XZ-1 was succeeded by the Olympus XZ-2.
+Both the XZ-1 and the A7S II have been discontinued, but can regularly be found used on eBay.
+The XZ-1 was replaced by the Olympus XZ-2, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus XZ-1 and the Sony A7S II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.